 By no later than 120 days prior to the commencement of the offer period of any RPM Auction conducted for the 2022/2023 Delivery Year and all subsequent Delivery Years, each Capacity Market Seller must certify whether or not each Capacity Resource (other than a Demand Resource or an Energy Efficiency Resource) that the Capacity Market Seller intends to offer into the RPM Auction qualifies as a Capacity Resource with a State Subsidy and identify the specific State Subsidy(ies).
-Capacity Market Sellers that intend to offer a Demand Resource or an Energy Efficiency Resource into the RPM Auction must certify whether or not such Demand Resource or Energy Efficiency Resource qualifies as a Capacity Resource with a State Subsidy and identify the specific State Subsidy and identify the specific State Subsidy and identify the specific State Subsidy (ies) by no later than 30 days prior to the commencement of the offer period of any RPM Auction conducted for the 2022/2023 Delivery Year and all subsequent Delivery Years.
+Capacity Market Sellers that intend to offer a Demand Resource or an Energy Efficiency Resource into the RPM Auction must certify whether or not such Demand Resource or Energy Efficiency Resource qualifies as a Capacity Resource with a State Subsidy and identify the specific State Subsidy(ies) by no later than 30 days prior to the commencement of the offer period of any RPM Auction conducted for the 2022/2023 Delivery Year and all subsequent Delivery Years.
 All Capacity Market Sellers are responsible for each such certification which is undertaken through PJM's Capacity Exchange system.
 A Capacity Resource shall be deemed a Capacity Resource with State Subsidy if the Capacity Market Seller fails to timely certify whether or not a Capacity Resource is entitled to a State Subsidy unless the Capacity Market Seller receives a waiver from the Commission.